palikar/mystblog/content/posts/more_c_less_plus_plus.md

 +++
 title = "More C Less ++"
 author = "Stanislav Arnaudov"
-description = "A meditation on trying to attempt to remedy the C++ madness" date = "2022-12-30" draft = false weight = 100
+description = "A meditation on trying to graple the C++ madness" date = "2022-12-30" draft = false weight = 100